 Through the rest of middle school and high school, things came up in my life that made me uncomfortable I learned to push them away by getting high.
 As time went on, my addiction progressed to prescription stimulants like Adderall, Ritalin, and Vyvanse.
 I couldn’t go a day without some foreign substance in my body.
 It was all I knew.
 As a result of my drug addiction, my grades in school plummeted, my relationship with my family fell apart and I had no idea who I was.
 I was scared and lost.

 I finally hit an emotional bottom on March 8th of 2016.
 I could not go on living that way, and I began to plan my suicide.
 My future looked bleak and I felt like I was out of options.
 On March 9th, I was done.
+It was in that moment, I knew I could rely on short-term treatment.
 I called my mother in tears and I asked her for help.
 I quit my job, moved home and began going to an intensive outpatient program (IOP).
 It was required that i get involved in Alcoholics Anonymous and hit a minimum of 2 meetings a week.
 When the program was finished at 60 days, i received a lot of hopeful farewells from the other patients in the program with me.

 But the moment I was done, it all went downhill.
 My IOP did nothing but help me learn more about myself, not how to deal with my problem.
 I still had no coping skills, and still lived in fear surrounding taking steps forward.
 I began to isolate again, built no relationships with anyone and hid in my room all day long, spending 16-18 hours a day playing video games.
 I was still uncomfortable and unable to take a look at who I was, so I would hide away in my video game world once again.
 Eventually, my parents found out that i was stealing from them again and they took my laptop.
 Without the video games to escape the real world, I got loaded once again.